great chocolate shops in Montreal

 Geneviève owns a cocoa plantation in Costa Rica, and in 2013, introduced her first Carré Costa Rica collection made from her own cocoa beans.

-Stay tuned for my next post, in which I will introduce you to a few Montreal companies focusing exclusively on making their own bean-to-bar chocolate bars.
+In my next post, I introduce you to a few Montreal companies focusing exclusively on making their own bean-to-bar chocolate bars.
+Enjoy!